 Hillside workshops redevelopment

-The workshops are currently undergoing a major redevelopment, giving a new lease of life to a site that has played an important role in New Zealand’s rail heritage and will continue to play an important role supporting KiwiRail’s mainland operations.
+Hillside Workshops in South Dunedin has undergone a major reconstruction, giving a new lease of life to a site that has an important place in NZ’s rail heritage.

 • A new mechanical workshop where up to 21 locomotives, wagons (or carriages) can be worked on at a time